Wales Institute of Social & Economic Research, Data & Methods

 Summary and Rationale

-This project explores the (bio)physical and emotional relationships between people and place.
-By using state of the art galvanic skin response units alongside geographical positioning technology, this project seeks to map (bio)physical records of human interaction with their environment.
+This project explored the (bio)physical and emotional relationships between people and place.
+By using state of the art galvanic skin response units alongside geographical positioning technology, this project sought to map (bio)physical records of human interaction with their environment.
 To date, this potential has been explored through and for artistic means.
 The pioneering ‘biomapping’ work of Christian Nold has produced a range of innovative maps which demonstrate the possibility of harnessing GPS and GSR technology to advance geographical knowledge (For an example of this please click here).
-This project, however, seeks to explore this potential further, with a primary focus on the scholarly and policy (rather than artistic)-oriented insight that motivates our work.
-This will be undertaken initially through a series of experimental ‘trials’ to produce innovative cartographies of new and familiar environments.
+This project sought to explore this potential further, with a primary focus on the scholarly and policy (rather than artistic)-oriented insight that motivates our work.
+This was undertaken initially through a series of experimental ‘trials’ to produce innovative cartographies of new and familiar environments.

 Aim